 - Ensure UL certification whenever possible.

-- To reduce risk of fire, keep all materials made of combustible substances, such as furniture, clothes, bedding, pillows, drapes, and curtains at a safe distance such as 3-5 feet away from all sides of the space heater or electric fireplace insert.
+- To reduce the risk of fire, keep all materials made of combustible substances, such as furniture, clothes, bedding, pillows, drapes, and curtains at a safe distance such as 3-5 feet away from all sides of the space heater or electric fireplace insert.

 - If a gas fireplace is currently installed within a traditional fireplace chimney, be sure to have a screen and/or glass to help protect children and pets.
 Consider changing to a supplemental heat source such as a space heater or family room focal point such as an electric fireplace to have more peace of mind.

-- Space heater or electric fireplace safety can be increased by unplugging the unit when away from the home — especially for extended periods of time.
+- A space heater or electric fireplace safety can be increased by unplugging the unit when away from the home — especially for extended periods of time.

 - Although space heaters are a nice option for a small space, avoid using bathrooms, laundry spaces, and other indoor locations, likely to be exposed to liquid or water.

 - Use an extension cord only if absolutely needed – as a heavy-duty, grounded cord.
 Please avoid extension cords overall.
 Best to plug directly into the wall.

 MagikFlame electric fireplaces are safer than space heaters.
 They also assist with cleaner air quality (avoiding carbon monoxide and carbon dioxide issues along with other toxins from wood fireplaces).
 The built-in 5,200 BTU heater is added value and has a thermostat to control potential overheating for the living space whereas a space heater is more unpredictable.
 Enjoy simple and easy installation if you want a more luxurious experience while ensuring a safer, family atmosphere.